DappSociety/digest_archive/_posts/2018-02-05-daily-digest.md

 #### Community Bootstrapping Team
 As was just mentioned, initially we are doing a lot of scaffolding work.
 We need people to help facilitate this and make the groups user experience as seamless as possible.
 This will be things like writing/formatting/editing best practice guides for the tools we use, for how to start projects, for how to schedule meetings, etc.

-If you can help with this, please state your interest in [#community-management](https://dappsociety.slack.com/messages/C93ARTCGG/)
+If you can help with this, please state your interest in [#community-management][com-management]

 #### Team for discussing group governance smart contracts
 If you can help with this, please state your interest in [#group-contracts](https://dappsociety.slack.com/messages/C9403E24A/).
 We will schedule a formal first meeting for this probably sometime next week (our discussion will be influenced by what I hear from the Colony.io team)